nugrohosam/goauth/Readme.md

 ## Note

-if you want to create some migration, add files to migration/{version that you want}
+if you want to create some migration, run `$ migrate-create -namefile=namefileyouwant` (is just run in windows only) it will automaticaly create 2 files in migrations folder

 - {number}{nameofmigration}.up.sql
 - {number}{nameofmigration}.down.sql